Bradford East

 Bradford East is a constituency in West Yorkshire represented in the House of Commons of the UK Parliament since 2015 by Imran Hussain of the Labour Party.

 Constituency profile

-Bradford East covers the north east and east parts of Bradford and has a significant number of non-white residents.
-Residents are poorer than the UK average.
+The Bradford East constituency is located in the City of Bradford metropolitan borough in the county of West Yorkshire.
+It is almost entirely urban or suburban and covers areas to the east and north-east of Bradford city centre.
+It includes the neighbourhoods of Bolton and Undercliffe, Little Horton, Barkerend and Idle.
+The area has an industrial heritage; Bradford was once a global centre for textile manufacturing, particularly in the wool trade.
+Like much of post-industrial Northern England, Bradford has experienced economic decline with the decrease in importance of the textile industry.
+The parts of the constituency near the city centre are in the 10% most deprived areas of the country, whilst the suburbs to the north around Idle are wealthier.

+In 1966, 11.9% of the constituency was born in the New Commonwealth.

+Compared to national averages, residents of the constituency are young and have high levels of deprivation.
+House prices and levels of education and professional employment are very low.
+Like the rest of Bradford, the constituency has a large Pakistani community, who make up 36% of the population.
+Overall, White and Asian people each make up 46% of residents, although the constituency is divided; Asians make up around 80% of the population in Barkerend but there are very few Asian residents in Idle and Thackley.
+Local politics at the district council are mixed; the areas close to the city centre are represented by Labour Party and independent councillors whilst Liberal Democrats represent the wealthier northern suburbs.
+An estimated 55% of voters in the constituency supported leaving the European Union in the 2016 referendum, slightly higher than the national figure of 52%.

 History

 The constituency had existed from 1885 to 1974.
 Following a 2007–2009 review of parliamentary boundaries in West Yorkshire by the Boundary Commission for England, the Bradford North constituency was abolished and Bradford East created for the 2010 general election.

 Boundaries

 Municipal boundaries of Bradford

 Bradford was incorporated as a municipal borough in 1847, covering the parishes of Bradford, Horton and Manningham.
 It became a county borough with the passing of the Local Government Act 1888.
 The county borough was granted city status by Letters Patent in 1897.
 Bradford was expanded in 1882 to include Allerton, Bolton and Undercliffe, Bowling, Heaton, Thornbury and Tyersal.
 In 1899 it was further expanded by adding North Bierley, Eccleshill, Idle, Thornton, Tong and Wyke.
 Clayton was added in 1930.

 From 1974, the county borough was merged with the Borough of Keighley, the Urban Districts of Baildon, Bingley, Denholme, Cullingworth, Ilkley, Shipley and Silsden, along with part of Queensbury and Shelf Urban District and part of Skipton Rural District to create the Metropolitan Borough of Bradford.